cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 both the privacy properties of the system and the correctness of the measurements obtained.
 The privacy properties of the system are assured by non-collusion among aggregators, and aggregators are the entities that perform validation of client inputs.
-Thus clients trust aggregators not to collude and collectors trust aggregators to properly verify client inputs.
+Thus clients trust Aggregators not to collude (typically it is required that at least one Aggregator is honest), and Collectors trust Aggregators to properly verify Client inputs.

-Within the bounds of the non-collusion requirements of a given VDAF instance -- privacy requires that a subset of the Aggregators (typically just one) is honest -- it is possible for the same entity to play more than one role.
+Within the bounds of the non-collusion requirements of a given VDAF instance, it is possible for the same entity to play more than one role.
 For example, the Collector could also act as an Aggregator, effectively using the other Aggregators to augment a basic client-server protocol.

 In this document, we describe the computations performed by the actors in this